PPAD (complexity): Definition

+Proving membership in PPAD

+In many cases, when a problem is said to "be in PPAD", it often means that finding an approximate solution to the problem is in PPAD.
+This is often necessary, as in many cases, the solutions might involve irrational numbers, and thus cannot be output in finite time.

+However, there are cases in which solutions with rational numbers are guaranteed to exist.
+For such cases, Filos-Ratsikas, Hansen, Høgh and Hollender present a general method for proving that computing an exact solution belongs to PPAD.

-Relationship to other complexity classes
+Relations to other complexity classes

 PPAD is contained in (but not known to be equal to) PPA (the corresponding class of parity arguments for undirected graphs) which is contained in TFNP.
 PPAD is also contained in (but not known to be equal to) PPP, another subclass of TFNP.
 It contains CLS.

 PPAD is a class of problems that are believed to be hard, but obtaining PPAD-completeness is a weaker evidence of intractability than that of obtaining NP-completeness.
 PPAD problems cannot be NP-complete, for the technical reason that NP is a class of decision problems, but the answer of PPAD problems is always yes, as a solution is known to exist, even though it might be hard to find that solution.
 However, PPAD and NP are closely related.
 While the question whether a Nash equilibrium exists for a given game cannot be NP-hard because the answer is always yes, the question whether a second equilibrium exists is NP complete.
-It could still be the case that PPAD is the same class as FP, and still have that P ≠ NP, though it seems unlikely.
 Examples of PPAD-complete problems include finding Nash equilibria, computing fixed points in Brouwer functions, and finding Arrow-Debreu equilibria in markets.

+Fearnley, Goldberg, Hollender and Savani proved that a complexity class called CLS is equal to the intersection of PPAD and PLS.

+Etessami and Yannakakis (who invented the related class FIXP) write that "The piecewise-linear fragment of FIXP equals PPAD".
+In other words, the problems in PPAD are the problems in FIXP in which the input function is piecewise-linear.